fm1psy/c11-nixie-lnhm-project/README.md

 ## Cloud hosting
 ### Terraforming
 This solution uses terraform to automate the infrastructure needed to enable cloud hosting.
-It uses AWS as its cloud service provider, and will require you to follow these steps: create
+It uses AWS as its cloud service provider, and will require you to follow the steps on the README file.
+Once those are done, you should be able to host each service/function by running a bash command inside the script.

+Note: to reduce the potential for error, make sure each function of this system has a container built and hosted on the cloud before you terraform.

 ## Documentation
 ### ERD Diagram